-Not defining and restating your agency’s culture–or not integrating it into your agency’s DNA can result in a lack of clarity, low morale, and high turnover.
+Not defining and restating your agency’s organizational culture–or not integrating it into your agency’s DNA can result in a lack of clarity, low morale, and high turnover.

-How Your Agency Culture Impacts Your Business
+How Positive Agency Culture Impacts Your Business

-It is a commonly held belief that healthy culture is integral to a company’s success.
+It is a commonly held belief that healthy organizational culture is integral to a company’s success.
 Just as in any business or organization, agency culture impacts the way your employees feel about the work they do.

 Positive agency culture:

 In fact, over half of respondents in a Glassdoor study said that company culture influences job satisfaction more than a large salary.
 Your culture–aka your vision and values–ties into your agency’s actions and ultimately, your output:

 Happy people are productive people.
 And happy people are going to perform better in all areas of their lives.
 It sounds simple, but a lot of agencies get it wrong.
 They just don’t put enough time into their people.

 Bodie Czeladka, Creative and Managing Director at Dilate Digital

 Here are some interesting stats: